SUCCESS STORIES

 LEGAL INDUSTRY

-Initially retained in 2005 to assist this 500 attorney Florida-based law firm set up a Manhattan office, Vortex has assisted the firm with its New York office space requirements every year since.
-Vortex’s involvement includes introducing Akerman to New York real estate law firm Stadtmauer Bailkin which they subsequently acquired.
-The firm now occupies 40,000 square feet on the entire 26th floor at 335 Madison Avenue.
+Initially retained in 2005 to assist this 500 attorney Florida-based law firm set up its first Manhattan office, Vortex has assisted the firm with its New York office space requirements every year since.
+Vortex's involvement includes introducing Akerman to New York real estate law firm Stadtmauer Bailkin which they subsequently acquired.
+In 2012, Vortex once again represented the firm to lease over 48,000 square feet on floors 19 and 20 at 666 Fifth Avenue.
+In 2013, 2014 and 2015 Vortex negotiated three separate expansion agreements with the landlord to lease an additional 36,000 square feet, for a total 84,000 square feet in the building.

 - Bracewell & Giuliani LLP